 Meshes browses every mesh asset in your place — MeshPart.MeshId, SpecialMesh.MeshId, and FileMesh.MeshId references.

 For each mesh, you see a thumbnail preview, triangle count, vertex count, and how many instances reference it.
-Geometry stats are fetched from Roblox via the Open Cloud API.
+Geometry stats are fetched from Roblox when you sign in with your Roblox account.

 How to Use